(Updated January 2021 – Samsung partnership)

-Are you curious to know which are BTS phones in 2020?
+Are you curious to know which are BTS phones in 2021?
 I have been wondering myself that, so I decided to do a deep research and guess what?
 They just signed a partnership contract with Samsung, so BTS are currently using Samsung Galaxy S20 Plus phones – it might simply be called the “BTS Phone” 🙂 So all of the BTS members – Jin, Rapmon, Suga, J-hope, Jimin, V, Jungkook – are using the same Samsung phones and are not allowed to use their previous IPhones any longer – read till the end for a link for other hot BTS Q&A!
-(In order to get the best prices we recommend buying such phones from Amazon)
+(In order to get the best prices we recommend buying such phones from Amazon or check Nigeria’s best online stores)

 1. First, Jin (Kim Seok Jin) used the iPhone 11 which has a color of rose gold, I was able to determine this through a screen shot he posted on Twitter.